CorwinMoyne/glofox-beers/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.3.

+The project can seen running here: https://corwinmoyne.github.io/glofox-beers/

+# Please note
+Requirements state: Only beers with both a label and a description should be displayed.
+The data does not contain any label data.
+This was implemented as image_url and description.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.